advance100/doc_webpack/configuration.md

 > Default: `["web_modules", "node_modules"]`

-> Note: Passing `"../someDir"` or `"app"` isn't expected here.
+> Note: Passing `"../someDir"`, `"app"` or `"."` isn't expected here.
 Just use a directory name, not a relative path.
-You may want to use the `resolve.root` option here.
+You may want to use the `resolve.root` option instead.

 ### `resolve.fallback`